This story has been updated to reflect several transcription errors.

 THE DALLES — Jeff Helfrich, who represents area in the Oregon House of Representatives has filed for the senate, leaving House District 52 open for contention.

-Four democrats have filed for the primary, and whoever wins on the May ballot will run for the empty seat: Bernard Seeger from Cascade Locks, David Osborne from Corbett, Hand Sanders from Hood River, and Nick Waldon Poublon from Sandy.
+Four democrats have filed for the primary, and whoever wins on the May ballot will run for the empty seat: Bernard Seeger from Cascade Locks, David Osborn from Corbett, Hand Sanders from Hood River, and Nick Waldon Poublon from Sandy.

 The four spoke at a forum on Feb.
 1 hosted by the Wasco County Democrats at the Mid-Columbia Senior Center, and whoever wins will face Republicans Robert Flemming of Gresham or Darcy LaPier of Sandy in November.